friedpies/moon-germs/BUILD_INSTRUCTIONS.md

 - Assemble lower-half of enclosure according to the image below, use hot-glue to hold linear potentiometer in place:
 ![](https://github.com/friedpies/moon-germs/blob/master/Photos/lower_assembly_2.jpg)

-- Assemble spring-trigger and insert into lower-half of enclosure using 2x 4mm M2 screws:
+- Assemble spring-trigger and insert into lower-half of enclosure using 2x 4mm M2 screws, ensure that linear potentiometer is properly captured by trigger cutout:
 ![](https://github.com/friedpies/moon-germs/blob/master/Photos/spring_trigger.jpg)

 - Assemble upper-half of enclosure according to the image below: